Viacom (2005–2019): Copyright complaints against YouTube

 In February 2007, Viacom sent upwards of 100,000 Digital Millennium Copyright Act takedown notices to the video-sharing site YouTube.
 Of the 100,000 notices, approximately 60–70 non-infringing videos were removed under the auspices of copyright infringement.

 On March 13, 2007, Viacom filed a US$1 billion legal claim (Viacom International Inc. v.
 YouTube, Inc.) against Google and YouTube alleging massive copyright infringement, alleging that users frequently uploaded copyrighted material to YouTube—enough to cause a hit in revenue for Viacom and a gain in advertisement revenue for YouTube.
 The complaint contended that almost 160,000 unauthorized clips of Viacom's programming were made available on YouTube and that these clips had collectively been viewed more than 1.5 billion times.

 In July 2008, the case generated controversy when District Judge Louis Stanton ruled that YouTube was required to hand over data detailing the viewing habits of every user who had ever watched videos on the site.
 Judge Stanton rejected Viacom's request for YouTube to hand over the source code of its search engine system, saying that the code was a trade secret.

 Google and Viacom later agreed to allow Google to anonymize all the data before handing it over to Viacom.

 On June 23, 2010, Judge Stanton ruled in Google's favor in a motion for summary judgment, holding that Google was protected by provisions of the Digital Millennium Copyright Act, notwithstanding evidence of intentional copyright infringement.
 Viacom announced its intention to appeal the ruling.

 On April 5, 2012, the ruling was overturned by the United States Court of Appeals for the Second Circuit.
 Writing for a two-judge panel (because Judge Roger Miner had died while the trial was pending) of the Second Circuit, Judge José A. Cabranes concluded that "a reasonable jury could find that YouTube had actual knowledge or awareness of specific infringing activity on its website".
 Eric Goldman, a professor at the Santa Clara University School of Law, expressed concern that the ruling would negatively affect startups, by making them "more hair-trigger on taking down news or content, for fear that failure to do so will be held against them by content providers".

 On April 18, 2013, Judge Stanton issued another order granting summary judgment in favor of YouTube.
 An appeal was begun, but the week before the parties were to appear in the 2nd U.S. Circuit Court of Appeals, a settlement was announced, and it was reported that no money changed hands.

-Viacom and their sister company B_Viacom have since taken to removing videos or blocked countries themselves.
+Viacom and its alternative name B_Viacom have since taken to removing videos or blocked countries themselves.